Teotihuacan Mexico: Magical Town and Pyramids

-The first buildings date from the beginning of our era, and its intense urban development reached levels comparable to those of Tenochtitlan.
+The first buildings date from the beginning of our era, and their intense urban development reached levels comparable to those of Tenochtitlan.

 During the viceregal era, the town received the name San Juan Teotihuacan.
 Amid the War of Independence, it was a vital food supply center for Mexico City.

-Subsequent armed conflicts ruined the region, and during the first decade of the 20th century, the first archaeological reconstructions were carried out.
+Subsequent armed conflicts ruined the region, and archaeological reconstructions were carried out during the first decade of the 20th century.

 In 2015, San Juan Teotihuacan and its fraternal San Martín de las Pirámides were declared a Magical Town.

 Getting to Teotihuacan Mexico

 Teotihuacan is a Mexican municipality whose capital is the small city of Teotihuacan de Arista, absorbed by the Metropolitan Zone of Mexico City.

 It is adjacent to the towns of San Martín de las Pirámides, Santa María Coatlan, San Francisco Mazapa, San Sebastián Xolalpa, Purificación, Puxtla and San Juan Evangelista.

 The distance between downtown Mexico City and Teotihuacan is about 50 Km, traveling northeast on highway 132D, while the state capital, Toluca, is 112 Km away.